Chunkie0/Hackerrank/README.md

 print("{:d}\n{:f}".format(a//b,a/b))
 ```

-### Loop
+### Loops

-Will loop through n numbers starting from 0 and perfrom power on each and print them out
+Will loop through n numbers starting from 0 and perfrom power on each and print them out.
+Link: [Click Me](https://www.hackerrank.com/challenges/python-loops/problem)
 ```
 n = int(input("Write a number: "))
 for i in range(n):